 Section 6.
 Nominations

 It shall be the duty of the Board of Directors to appoint, not less than thirty (30) nor more than one hundred twenty days (120) prior to the date of a meeting of the members at which directors are to be elected a Committee on Nominations, consisting of nine (9) members of the Cooperative who are not existing Cooperative employees, agents, officers, directors or known candidates for director, who are not close relatives or members of the same household thereof, and who are so selected that each of the Cooperative‘s Directorate Districts shall have representation thereon in proportion to the number of authorized directors from or with respect to such District.
-The Committee or its designee shall prepare and post at the principal office of the cooperative at least twenty-five (25) days prior to the meeting a list of nominations for directors to be elected, listing separately the nominee(s) for each Directorate District from or with respect to which a director must, pursuant to this Article, be elected at the meeting.
+The Committee or its designee shall prepare and post at the principal office of the cooperative at least sixty (60) days prior to the meeting a list of nominations for directors to be elected, listing separately the nominee(s) for each Directorate District from or with respect to which a director must, pursuant to this Article, be elected at the meeting.
 The Committee may include as many nominees for any director to be elected from or with respect to any Directorate District, as it deems desirable.
-Five percent (5%) of the active members of the Cooperative in any district, acting together may make other nominations from their district by petition filed in the principal office of the Cooperative not less than twenty-five (25) days prior to the meeting of members of the Cooperative and the Secretary shall be responsible for the posting of such nominations at the same place where the list of nominations made by the committee are posted.
-The Secretary shall be responsible for the mailing with the notice of the meeting, or separately, but at least ten (10) days before the date of the meeting, a statement of the number of directors to be elected and the names and addresses of the candidates, specifying separately the nominations made by petition, if any.
-The chairperson at such meeting, after all nominations so made have been duly announced, shall call for additional nominations from the floor and shall ascertain and announce, after any nominations made from the floor, the particular Directorate District from or with respect to which any additional candidates have been nominated.
-No member may nominate more than one candidate.
+Fifteen (15) members of the Cooperative in any district, acting together may make other nominations from their district by petition filed in the principal office of the Cooperative not less than sixty (60) days prior to the meeting of members of the Cooperative and the Secretary shall be responsible for the posting of such nominations at the same place where the list of nominations made by the committee are posted.
+The Secretary shall be responsible for the mailing with the notice of the meeting, or separately, but at least twenty-five (25) days before the date of the meeting, a statement of the number of directors to be elected and the names and addresses of the candidates, specifying separately the nominations made by petition, if any.
+This mailing shall confirm the list of nominated, eligible, director candidates for member vote.
 Notwithstanding the provisions contained in this Section, failure to comply with any of such provisions shall not affect in any manner whatsoever the validity of any action taken by the Board of Directors after the election of directors.

 Section 7.
 Voting for Directors; Validity of Board Action